skip to main content

 We may earn money when you click our links.

-So without further ado, here’s what you should be checking out during the first week of the 2025–2026 NBA season.
+If you’re an NBA devotee, here’s what you should be checking out during the third week of the 2025–2026 NBA season, and what I thought of some of last week’s action.

 National NBA game of the week